On level line fluctuations of SOS surfaces above a wall: Random Walks in a half-space

 \subsection{Harmonic functions for processes in a half-space}

-The study of Markov processes conditioned to stay in a domain is intimately related to the study of their corresponding positive harmonic functions.
 Our domain of interest is a relatively simple one, the half-space $\H_{\n}$, and we are concerned with the harmonic functions of the Brownian motion and of the random walk $S(\cdot)$ killed upon exit from $\H_{\n}$.

 The harmonic function of the Brownian motion killed at $\partial \H_{\n}$ is given by the minimal (up to a constant), strictly positive harmonic function on $\H_{\n}$ with zero boundary conditions.
 For us, such functions take a very explicit form.
 Consider the rotation that sends $\n \mapsto \e_2$, and thus $\H_{\n}$ to $\H$.
 This is a conformal mapping that induces a bijection between positive harmonic functions in $\H$ that vanish on $\partial \H$ to positive harmonic functions in $\H_{\n}$ that vanish on $\partial \H_{\n}$.
 Since\footnote{See, e.g., \cite[Theorem~7.22]{SheldonBourdonWade01}.} every such harmonic function in $\H$ takes the form $h(\v) = c \v\cdot \e_2$, for some constant $c>0$, it follows that every harmonic $h$ function in $\H_{\n}$ takes the form $h(\v) = c \v\cdot \n$.
 In particular, the harmonic function only depends on the projection of $\v$ onto $\n$.
 In what follows, we take $c=1$ and define